-All mycloplasma infections have one thing in common though.
-Unlike other bacteria, mycloplasma do not have cell walls.
+All mycoplasma infections have one thing in common though.
+Unlike other bacteria, mycoplasma do not have cell walls.
 They are also very small compared to other bacteria.
 That's important because many antibiotics kill bacteria by weakening those walls.
 Since mycoplasma bacteria don't have them, some antibiotics, like penicillin, won't work against them.

 There are about 200 types of mycoplasma bacteria, but most of them are harmless.
 The ones you may have to worry about are:

 - Mycoplasma pneumoniae